Story by Jessica Lomelin, on the ground in Nepal right now.

 The task is a tough one, and the stakes are high, but the resilience of the Nepali people gives me hope.
 We’re talking, after all, about a country and people who successfully made ‘Open Defecation Free’ a social movement.
 Since 2012, when Nepal was classified as one of the top 10 countries in the world with the highest practice of open-defecation, the government of Nepal established sanitation as a national priority.

 Embracing the ‘Open Defecation Free’ movement, the government increased support and monitoring to strengthen access to sanitation services and raise awareness on the issue.
-Rather than just distributing materials and making services available, the movement focused on changing behavior and habits – encouraging communities to understand and embrace the importance of safe and healthy hygiene and sanitation habits.
+Rather than just distributing materials and making services available, the movement focused on changing behaviour and habits – encouraging communities to understand and embrace the importance of safe and healthy hygiene and sanitation habits.